Fun Handprinted Christmas Projects Using Permaset Inks!

 2. The Naughts and Crosses Christmas Tea Towel, draws its inspiration from the summer festivities that Australians enjoy around Christmas with evenings outdoors enjoying a glass of wine and surprise landings of the Christmas beetle.
 The naughts and crosses arrangement not only alludes to fun and games, but also Christmas decorations (baubles and candy canes).
-The design was printed using Permaset Gold Lustre, Pantone Metallic 8365C (Gold Lustre with a bit of black), the candy canes were printed with Permaset Mid Red.
+The design was printed using Permaset Gold Lustre, (Gold Lustre with a bit of black), the candy canes were printed with Permaset Mid Red.

 3. The Silver Gumnuts Christmas Tea Towel, draws its inspiration from the silvery white waxy coating on some species of the flowering eucalyptus.
 The pastel colours of the eucalyptus leaves harmonise nicely with Permaset Bright Silver.
-The leaves are based on Pantone 441U.

 If you prefer to buy a Tea Towel rather than making your own, these Christmas Tea Towels are available for purchase from our Permaset Online Shop